My practice functions as an ongoing inquiry into the structural and emotive possibilities of weaving.

 Exhibitions:

-(upcoming) Melbourne Design Week, Hali Rugs curated by Amy Voterakis, 2026
+Tender Dialogues, Melbourne Design Week, Hali Rugs curated by Amy Voterakis, May 2026

 A Holiday Salon, Amy Voterakis, SuperFab Shop Collingwood, Dec 2025